sleepyfalconstudios/TwitchBot/readme.md

 ### OBS
 An overlay for OBS is provided at `http://localhost:3000/overlay/:id` where `:id` needs to be replaced with the id of the current story.
 You can find this on the story management pages

-The story information can be managed through <a href="http://localhost:3000/manage-stories" target="_blank"> and new stories can be added at <a href="http://localhost:3000/manage-stories" target="_blank">.
+The story information can be managed through ["http://localhost:3000/manage-stories"]("http://localhost:3000/manage-stories") and new stories can be added at ["http://localhost:3000/manage-stories"]("http://localhost:3000/manage-stories").

 ### Database
 The project is set up to make use of a Mongo database.
 You will need to set up your own [Mongo database](https://www.mongodb.com/).